- An average increase of 20% is observed in sales when using personalization. (Monetate)

 Carefully segment the entire list of macro strategies and micro tactics that are working and not.
 Start incrementally scaling the successful strategies across various parts of your business and constantly track how they perform on the scale.

-Personalization for your eCommerce store is something which will keep evolving.
-It’s not simply a question of doing a A/B test and concluding – hey, we are now personalized!
+Personalization for your ecommerce store is something which will keep evolving.
+It’s not simply a question of doing an A/B test and concluding – hey, we are now personalized!

 True personalization goes beyond simply employing a technology to something which should be a central part of your brand ethos.

 A regular feedback loop of what is appreciated by customers and what is not is extremely crucial.
-Regular sync-ups of stakeholders with a keen look at the data generated, with focus on what the impact is on CAC, AOV and LTV is critical.
+Regular sync-ups of stakeholders with a keen look at the data generated, with a focus on what the impact is on CAC, AOV, and LTV is critical.

-Personalizing your eCommerce brand is a journey, and not a destination.
-Regular updates to your strategy with incremental improvements on key metrics are what can make you a great example for personalization among eCommerce stores.
+Personalizing your ecommerce brand is a journey and not a destination.
+Regular updates to your strategy with incremental improvements on key metrics are what can make you a great example of personalization among ecommerce stores.